review by Bobby Blakey

 Kumail Nanjiani is on a role as of late with films including The Big Sick, Stuber and his upcoming foray into the Marvel Cinematic Universe The Eternals.
 Now he is teaming up with Insecure and Little star Issa Rae for the film The Lovebirds from Wet Hot American Summer and Big Sick director Michael Showalter.
 Could this comedy bring the laughs or will it not be worth the fight to prove their innocence?

 The Lovebirds follows a couple who experiences a defining moment in their relationship when they are unintentionally embroiled in a murder mystery.
 As their journey to clear their names takes them from one extreme – and hilarious - circumstance to the next, they must figure out how they, and their relationship, can survive the night.
-Prior to the current state of the country this film was due to get a theatrical release, but was then pulled after the theaters shut down and sold to Netflix, so now it is available at home.

 The trailers were funny and I enjoy both of them so was looking forward to this film but had a different perception to what it was initially.
 Make no mistake this is a funny comedy, but didn’t expect the relationship issues they were bringing to the set-up of it all.
 These two have great chemistry all around from the loving new couple to the fighting couple on the brink of the end to the chaotic hijinks of the comedy.
 Both of them are all in and bring the laughs to deliver a pretty funny flick.